macabdul9/torchmm/README.md

 # torchmm
-PyTorch Data loaders and abstractions for multi-modal data
+PyTorch Data loaders and abstraction for multi-modal data